Asagix/RecallWeaver/ReadMe.md

     *   **Note on PyTorch:** `torch` is usually installed automatically as a dependency.
 If you encounter issues, you might need to install it manually following instructions on the [PyTorch website](https://pytorch.org/).

 4.  **Download spaCy Model:**
-    MemSys uses a spaCy model for advanced relationship extraction during consolidation.
+    RecallWeaver uses a spaCy model for advanced relationship extraction during consolidation.
 Download the recommended English model:
     ```bash
     python -m spacy download en_core_web_sm
     ```

 5.  **Set up LLM Backend (KoboldCpp):**
-    MemSys needs a running LLM backend.
+    RecallWeaver needs a running LLM backend.
 KoboldCpp is recommended.
     *   **Download KoboldCpp:** Get the latest version from the [KoboldCpp GitHub releases](https://github.com/LostRuins/koboldcpp/releases).
     *   **Download an LLM Model:** You'll need a model file in GGUF format.
         *   **Recommendation:** A good starting point is an instruct-tuned model like **Gemma 27b Instruct** (`gemma-2-27b-it-gguf`).
 Larger models generally provide better results for analysis tasks.
 Find models on Hugging Face.